Madame Joseph: Similar businesses

-In a letter to The London Philatelist, Ted Proud has referred to two other dealers, known only as Dealer A and Dealer B who carried out similar activities and used to co-operate.
+In a letter to The London Philatelist, Ted Proud has referred to two other dealers, known only as "Dealer A" and "Dealer B" who carried out similar activities and used to co-operate.
 Proud has written that Dealer A had a stock of printers blocks of cancels used to illustrate magazine articles and books who would also cancel unused stamps.
 He has also written that Dealer B, with whom Madame Joseph unsuccessfully tried to start a stamp "repairing" factory, also had a stock of bogus date-stamps that he said was larger than Madame Joseph's.
 He is also said to have had a perforating machine which was made by his brother who was a Swiss industrialist.
 Proud has commented that to say that Madame Joseph's operations were shrouded in secrecy would be an exaggeration and that her business was well known in the stamp trade at the time as one of selling "repaired" stamps with a cancellation service as an extra feature.

-Recently the name Eric David Bowie (b.1900) – City Stamp Shop, 1 St. Swithin's Lane, London EC4 was noted on a newsletter 1 May 1937 advertising Coronation stamps.
+Recently the name Eric David Bowie (b.
+1900) – City Stamp Shop, 1 St. Swithin's Lane, London EC4, was noted on a newsletter 1 May 1937 advertising Coronation stamps.
 Bowie was prosecuted for forgery of Silver Jubilee, on the insistence of Robson Lowe.

 Bowie had ties with The Broadway Stamp Company and Harris and Whitehurst of Birmingham.
 He served his time and set up shop in Bermuda c.1939.
-He served as a Lieutenant at the shore based HMS Goshawk, Piarco, Trinidad during WWII - he also sold stamps.
-Ted Proud notes that Commander E.D.
-Bowie was in Malaya at war's end.
+He served as a Lieutenant at the shore-based HMS Goshawk, Piarco, Trinidad, during WWII – he also sold stamps.
+Ted Proud notes that Commander E. D. Bowie was in Malaya at war's end.

-He returned to Bermuda in 1946 where he specialized in the stamps of the Japanese Occupation of Malaya – he wrote a short book on the same.
-He also expertized stamps most of which appear right.
+He returned in 1946 to Bermuda, where he specialized in the stamps of the Japanese Occupation of Malaya – he wrote a short book on the same.
+He also expertized stamps, most of which appear right.

-In February 1961 he visited stamp dealer Everard F. Aguilar in Jamaica.
-Circa 1963 he removed to the Jersey Rose Farm where he sold his stock to Harry Martin Jr. of the Empire Stamp Corporation, Toronto.
-Bowie was back in Bermuda by 1975 where he continued his ill-tempered spat with Robson Lowe.
+In February 1961, he visited stamp dealer Everard F. Aguilar in Jamaica.
+Circa 1963 he removed to the Jersey Rose Farm, where he sold his stock to Harry Martin Jr. of the Empire Stamp Corporation, Toronto.
+By 1975, Bowie was back in Bermuda, where he continued his ill-tempered spat with Robson Lowe.
 He was eventually admitted to St. Brendan's Hospital, Bermuda's mental health institution.

 Recent developments

 In the early 1990s, the retired stamp dealer Derek Worboys purchased the Joseph instruments and paraphernalia from Clive Santo in order to prevent their further use.
-The items were in the estate of Clive's late father George who died in 1990.
-Today the Madame Joseph items reside in the museum of the Royal Philatelic Society London.
+The items were in the estate of Clive's late father George, who died in 1990.
+Today, the Madame Joseph items reside in the museum of the Royal Philatelic Society London.